jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 Rural collective economic organizations shallpractice a two-tiered system of both unified and separate operations with household contract management as its basis.
 Rural economic cooperatives —producer, supply and marketing, credit and consumer cooperatives —are part of the socialist economy under collective ownershipby the working people.

-Working people who belong to rural collective economic organizations shall have the right, within the scopeprescribed by law, to farm cropland and hillsides allotted to them for their private use, engage in household sideline production, and raise privately owned livestock.
+Working people who belong to rural collective economic organizations shall have the right, within the scope prescribed by law, to farm cropland and hillsides allotted to them for their private use, engage in household sideline production, and raise privately owned livestock.

 The various forms of cooperative economic activities in cities and towns, such as those in the handicraft, industrial, building, transport, commercial and service trades,shallall be part ofthe socialist economy under collective ownership by the working people.